qmcs/qmcs.github.io/content/articles/015-qsort_lang.md

 <img src="https://raw.githubusercontent.com/Filip-Ter/QSortTest/master/LangGraph.png" alt="Graph comparing time taken to sort 100 million integers for 5 languages"width="100%" height="450px" align="right"/>

 The results, of this test agree with the general belief that interpreted languages tend to be far slower than compiled ones.
-For example PHP took slightly over half an hour to sort the same amount of numbers that took 27 seconds to sort in C. I did expect that there would be a greater difference between the times of Java and C++.
-Perhaps part of the reason for this is that I tried to avoid the use of C libraries for file I/O in C++ which tend to be faster than actual C++ ones.
+C and C++ were almost the same, which could be partly because the same IO libraries were used for those languages.
+PyPy turned out to be practically 10 times faster than CPython, which was much more than I had expected.
+This could be because the jit compilation starts making a greater difference with a greater number of ints.
+Jython was the slowest out of all, which is not surprising at all since it is running Python code on top of the Java Virtual Machine.

 While this test showed interesting outcomes, it has many weaknesses.
 One of these is the use of libraries for file I/O, this means that the test was also measuring the implementation of the libraries, which could have affected the results.
 For example if a file I/O library in Java was better written than the other ones, it could give that language a skewed advantage.
 Another issue with this test is that it only considers languages which have their syntax influenced by C, and have many major similarities.
 It would have been interesting to conduct the test while including languages, which are less similar to one another, for example some of the functional languages.